Mosul Mosaic: Restoration of the Chaldean Al Tahira Church in Mosul

 The Chaldean Church of Al-Tahira in Mosul, built in the 18th century and dedicated to the Virgin Mary, has long been a pilgrimage site for Christians and for Muslims.
 The church is an outstanding example of the unique Mosul architectural and decoration style, characterized by bas-reliefs and calligraphy.
 It was damaged during the Daesh occupation of the city and the dome above the choir collapsed.

-In cooperation with the State Board of Antiquities and Heritage (SBAH), a team of French and local experts, led by l'Oeuvre d'Orient, is undertaking the rehabilitation of the Church.
+In cooperation with the State Board of Antiquities and Heritage (SBAH) and the Chaldean archbishop of Mosul, a team of French and Iraqi experts, led by l'Oeuvre d'Orient, is undertaking the rehabilitation of the Church.
 The project is likewise creating job opportunities for the local people and on-the-job training for local conservation professionals.